watercubz/Cloud-gallery/README.md

-# 🌩️ Cloud Gallery
+# 🌩️ MTAAI-core

-**Cloud Gallery** is a public cloud-style app where you can upload your most random photos and share them with the world.
-Powered by AI, it also lets you generate stories and analyze photo content.
+**MTAAI-core** What is MTAAI-core or Marketing Tracking and Advertising Improvement through AI, is a service designed for new entrepreneurs through our platform that integrates AI.
+You will be able to connect your networks, whether Facebook and Instagram, and manage your advertising through AI.

 ## 📖 Is it Open Source?

-If **Cloud Gallery** is open source, you can contribute by enhancing the app, adding new features, fixing bugs, and more.
+If **MTAAI-core** is open source, you can contribute by enhancing the app, adding new features, fixing bugs, and more.
 Your contributions help improve the project and benefit the community!

 ## ⚙️ Setup